nkoshy/k8s-logs-exporter/README.md

 # K8s Logs Streamer

-Stream logs from pods in selected namespaces on a Kubernetes cluster via WebSocket.
+Stream logs from pods in selected namespaces on a Kubernetes cluster over WebSocket.

 ## Overview